 How much coverage can I get with group life insurance?

-The amount of coverage you can get depends on your job’s plan.
+The amount of coverage you get depends on your employer’s plan.
 Some plans offer a basic coverage amount.
 Other plans let you buy more coverage.
 This costs more money though.